cycle/docs/advanced/persist-repository.md

 ## Use Repositories with Transaction
 We can create simple `store` method in Repository which will save current entity state and it's loaded relations or entity only.
-In order to do that we have to create transaction object inside our repository:
+In order to do that we have to create transaction inside our object:

 ```php
 class UserPersistRepository extends Repository